dodevops/terraform-azure-postgresql/README.md

 ### geo\_redundant\_backup\_enabled

 Description: Turn Geo-redundant server backups on/off.
 This allows you to choose between locally redundant or geo-redundant
 backup storage in the General Purpose and Memory Optimized tiers.
-This is not support for the Basic tier (only single server)
+This is not supported for the Basic tier (only single server)

 Type: `bool`